 In early 1923 Jim was sidelined to GHQ Inspections, under Tom Ennis.
 They held rank and titles but had no real defined roles or powers.
 They were not alone in this limbo, many other senior pre-Treaty IRA men being similarly affected.
 All had been very close to the dead Michael Collins and were on Home Affairs Minister Kevin O’Higgins list of “wild gunmen wandering the country under no clear discipline or control“.
 In their frustration a small group met on 29 January 1923, forming the IRA Organisation within the Army to pursue their grievances.
 In addition to Slattery and Ennis the attendees were Major Generals Emmet Dalton, Liam Tobin and Tom Cullen; and Colonels Charlie Dalton, Frank Thornton, Pat McCrea, Joe O’Reilly, Kit O’Malley and Sean O’Connell.
 Further meetings were held with other participants including Custom House veterans Paddy O’Daly and Specky Griffin and IRAO membership increased.

-The IRAO’s first action was taken on 6 June by sending a letter to William Cosgrave, President of the Dáil, seeking a meeting with him and the Army C-in-C Richard Mulcahy.
+The IRAO’s first action was taken on 6 June by sending a letter to William Cosgrave, President of the Dáil, seeking a meeting with him and Defence Minister Richard Mulcahy.
 Six of the officers mentioned above – Jim Slattery, Tom Ennis, Liam Tobin, Charlie Dalton, Kit O’Malley and Sean O’Connell – signed it.
 Nothing of substance resulted, they were basically rebuffed.
 Their disaffection rumbled on in the background until February 1924 when further insult followed.
 Slattery and many other officers were reduced in rank – in his case to Major – in the Army re-organisation (designed to lower massive Army numbers and costs).
-Early in March the IRAO grouping took open action, refusing orders, taking arms from barracks and a large number assembled armed in Devlin’s pub on Parnell Street, Dublin.
+Early in March the IRAO grouping took open action, refusing demobilisation papers, taking arms from barracks and a large number assembled armed in Devlin’s pub on Parnell Street, Dublin.

-Jim Slattery took part in this mutiny which was resolved peacefully by GHQ and the “Army Crisis” came to an end without bloodshed.
+Jim Slattery took part in this mutiny which was resolved peacefully by GHQ with Joe McGrath as intermediary.
+Slattery and ten other officers were arrested at Devlin’s.
+The “Army Crisis” came to an end without bloodshed.
 After the fallout settled, mutineers were offered the option to resign to avoid courts martial.
 Jim was allowed retire as a Colonel with effect from 29 March 1924.
 In recognition of his long-term military commitment he was awarded an Army pension covering 14 years service.
 He also received a wound pension.